BeAPI/acf-mailpoet/README.md

 ## Description ##

 This enhance ACF with a field Mailpoet.
-It allows you to select a particular form created with Mailpoet as an option and then can use it in your templates with a shortcode for example.
+It allows you to select a particular form created with Mailpoet as an option and then you can use it in your templates with a shortcode for example.

 ## Important to know ##